 Recently, I was representing a dentist in the purchase of a practice and a unique issue came up about the occasional sale tax exemption.
 My client wanted to know if there were any unforeseen actions he could take after buying the seller’s lone practice which would prevent the seller from utilizing the occasional sale exemption and thereby expose my client to liability in the future.
 The short answer in that transaction was no.

 Generally, when a dentist or physician sells her lone practice, she will not have to pay any California sales tax on the purchase price of her practice.
 This is because the transaction will usually qualify as an “occasional sale” under California law.
 Pursuant to California’s Revenue and Taxation Code, Section 6006.5, an “occasional sale” is defined as:

-- A sale of property not held or used by a seller in the course of activities for which he or she is required to hold a sellers permit or permits or would be required to hold a sellers permit or permits if the activities were conducted in this state, provided the sale is not one of a series of sales sufficient in number, scope, and character to constitute an activity for which he or she is required to hold a sellers permit or would be required to hold a sellers permit if the activity were conducted in this state.
+- A sale of property not held or used by a seller in the course of activities for which he or she is required to hold a sellers permit or permits if the activities were conducted in this state, provided the sale is not one of a series of sales sufficient in number, scope, and character to constitute an activity for which he or she is required to hold a sellers permit or would be required to hold a sellers permit if the activity were conducted in this state.